drewTheNerd/raspi-dmxplayer/README.md

 # raspi-dmxplayer
 Raspi DMX Player is an Node.JS app designed to play back DMX shows, controllable via a web interface.
-The final result will be a device with Cellular and 2 universes of DMX output, controllable by loggin in via RealVNC and opening up `localhost:8080/index.html`.
+The final result will be a Raspberry Pi based device with cellular connectivity and 2 universes of DMX output, controllable by loggin in via RealVNC and opening up `localhost:8080/index.html`.
 Raspi DMX Player is written by and copyright of Drew Shipps.

 # Version History